mabdinur/starterprojectspring/README_FULL.md

 Next, you will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.

 To propagate the span context from FirstService to SecondService you must inject the span context into the outgoing request.
-In tutorial 1 this was done within the FirstServiceController using HttpUtils.
-In this tutorial, you will implement the ClientHttpRequestInterceptor and register this interceptor in our application.
+In section 1 this was done within the FirstServiceController using HttpUtils.
+In this section, you will implement the ClientHttpRequestInterceptor and register this interceptor in our application.

 Include the two classes below to your FirstService application to add this functionality: